Mixed Features Classification#

 1. Prepare Categorical Features#

-Categorical features must be encoded as integers (0, 1, 2, …):
+If you prefer to manage encoding yourself, categorical features must be encoded as integers (0, 1, 2, …) before being passed to the model:

 from sklearn.preprocessing import LabelEncoder